 Anna Ingram 27 March 2023

 Dragons are everywhere in popular culture.
 People make movies about them, collect stuffed animals of them, and dress up as them for Halloween.
 They have been staples of every major fantasy series in the past century.
 Whether they’re cute or terrifying, everybody loves dragons!

 This isn’t just a modern phenomenon.
 Throughout history, cultures all over the world have told dragon stories and depicted dragons in art.
-While the best-known and most beautiful dragon art comes from Asia, medieval Europe made some cool dragons, too.
+While the most well-known and most beautiful dragon art comes from Asia, medieval Europe made some cool dragons, too.
 Here are a few fabulous medieval dragons (and dragon-slayers) and the stories behind them.

 To this dragon the devil is likened, who is a most enormous serpent.
 As it often rushes forth from its cavern into the air and the air glows around it, so does the devil, raising himself from the depths (of hell) transform himself into an angel of light and delude stupid people with the false hope of glory and human joy.

 British Library Harley MS 4751 (c.
 1235 CE) as translated in Druce, George C., “The Elephant in Medieval Legend and Art“.
 Journal of the Royal Archaeological Institute, 76, 1919, 1-73.
 Quoted on bestiary.ca.